Ivor Royston: Career milestones

-Philanthropist
+Philanthropy

-Royston and his family have built a reputation for philanthropy throughout Southern California.
-In 1987, he and his wife established the Ivor and Colette Carson Royston Advised Fund at the San Diego Foundation to support a variety of healthcare and cultural organizations.
+In 1987, Royston and his wife established the Ivor and Colette Carson Royston Advised Fund at the San Diego Foundation to support a variety of healthcare and cultural organizations.
 The Sidney Kimmel Cancer Center, San Diego Opera, La Jolla Playhouse, the Museum of Contemporary Art, the Jewish Community Center and Congregation Beth Israel are among those organizations to benefit from the Roystons' generosity.

 In 2002, they presented the Ivor and Colette Royston Research Program Award to the Johns Hopkins University School of Medicine.

 Personal

 Royston is married to Colette and they have two children.
-Royston has two brothers, Elliot Royston of Atlanta, Georgia, and Gerald Royston of Bethesda, Maryland.